datalad-datasets/hcp-structural-connectivity/README.md

 The directory structure and the file names in this subset are kept identical to the full HCP dataset.

+Where available, 7T diffusion data is included as well.
 The purpose of this dataset as to be a *single* dataset resource with all data relevant for, e.g. structural-connectivity-like analyses.
 Compared to the [full HCP open access DataLad dataset](https://github.com/datalad-datasets/human-connectome-project-openaccess),